ebaghani/short-lnk-meteor-app/readme.md

 # Short Lnk
-This is a link shortener application based on React and Meteor frameworks
+This is a link shortener application based on React and Meteor frameworks for my udimy course

 ## Author
 Erfan Baghani